 - Leave in the tin to cool, unless you want to serve it hot as a pudding with ice cream or custard.

 Eat Cornish Aromatic Apple Cake within 2-3 days

-Because of the fresh apples the cake will not keep more than 2-3 days, but it is so nice it will probably disappear the day you make it!
+Because of the fresh apples this aromatic cake will not keep more than 2-3 days, but it is so nice this it will probably disappear the day you make it!